Home Abstracts » Call for Abstracts

 - All abstracts submitted to the Congress will be screened by the Congress Organizing Committee for relevance to the Congress’ scientific content and presentation.
 Abstracts not meeting the quality standards will not be accepted.

-- UPDATE MAY 19, 2017: Notification of outcomes of assessment for oral presentation and bursaries, and confirmation of acceptance of abstracts to the Congress, are now expected to be available on June 8, 2017.
+- Notification of outcomes of assessment for oral presentation and bursaries, and confirmation of acceptance of abstracts to the Congress, are expected to be available on April 4, 2018

 FEBS 2017 Abstract Submission System Step-by-Step Guide: